Cascaron

 Cascaron is a Filipino doughnut made of deep-fried ground glutinous rice, grated coconut, and sugar.
 They are commonly ball-shaped and are sold on skewers, but they can also be elongated, pancake-shaped, or doughnut-shaped.

+They are approximately golf-ball sized.

+Etymology

 The name is derived from Spanish cascarón ("eggshell") due to its common spherical shape and crunchy exterior.
 It is not to be confused with cascarón, which is a hollowed-out chicken egg filled with prizes derived from the same term.

 It is known by numerous other names, depending on the region, including carioca and tinudok.
-It is also known as bitsu-bitsu (or bicho-bicho), not to be confused with bicho or bicho-bicho, which is a Chinese Filipino version of youtiao made with regular flour.
-Among the Ibanag, a variant of cascaron shaped like flattened ovals is known as pinakufu or paborot.
-It is also more generically known as bunuelo (also bunwelo, binuelo, binowilo, etc.), after buñuelo, the similar fritter made with regular flour from which it is derived from.
+It is also known as bitsu-bitsu (or bicho-bicho) in Negros Occidental, not to be confused with bicho or bicho-bicho, which is a Chinese Filipino version of youtiao made with regular flour.